 THE INFORMATION ON THIS WEBSITE SHOULD NOT BE CONSTRUED AS LEGAL ADVICE.
 AT ALL TIMES YOU HAVE THE RIGHT TO CONSULT YOUR OWN ATTORNEY.

-If you are an individual:
+If you are an individual: I also sent you the following documentation:

 Notice of Protected Property Rights